KPW22LYIT/DevOps-P4-main/README.md

 ### Learning outcomes
 In this practical exercise you will learn how to:

-[1] Add a GitHub workflow to your repository
+[q] Add a GitHub workflow to your repository

-[2] Define build and test jobs
+[w] Define build and test jobs

-[3] Read GitHub Action logs
+[e] Read GitHub Action logs

-[4] Target different build targets using a build matrix
+[r] Target different build targets using a build matrix

-[5] Create build artefacts and share them between jobs
+[t] Create build artefacts and share them between jobs

-[6] Automate pull request reviews using GitHub actions
+[y] Automate pull request reviews using GitHub actions